Aderemiha/Code2040/README.md

-# Code2040
-#
-#Code for the Code2040 API challenge.
+#Code for the Code2040 API challenge